jason-horvath/goexamples/README.md

 # Go Examples

- Examples of snippets in Go!
+Just a collection of examples and package structure.